Nizampatnam: Governance

 Nizampatnam gram panchayat is the local self-government of the village.
 It is divided into wards and each ward is represented by a ward member.

 Nizampatnam falls in the Bapatla lok sabha constituency and Repalle assembly constituency.
-Anagani Satya Prasad of Telugu Desam Party is the present MLA of Repalle assembly constituency and Nandigam Suresh of YSRCP is the present MP of Bapatla lok sabha constituency.
+Anagani Satya Prasad of Telugu Desam Party is the present MLA of Repalle assembly constituency and Tenneti Krishna Prasad of TDP is the present MP of Bapatla lok sabha constituency.

 Education

 As per the school information report for the academic year 2018–19, the village has a total of 31 schools.
 These include one government school, two other types, 22 Zilla Parishad/Mandal Parishad and six private schools.

 Economy

 The main occupation of the people is agriculture, which includes cultivation of paddy.
 Fishing is also a predominant occupation due to its location on the seacoast and the presence of fishing harbor.
 The tourism also plays an important part in the economy of the village.
-The mangrove forests and the Nizampatnam backwaters.